Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 What Is A Wireless Virtual Reality Headset?

-A wireless VR headset, also known as a standalone VR headset, is cordless and can run on its own power.
-Wireless headsets don’t need a connection to a VR-ready PC, therefore running entirely on their own.
+A wireless VR headset, also known as a standalone headset, is cordless and runs on its own power.
+Wireless headsets don’t require a connection to a VR-ready PC; therefore, they operate independently.

-Optionally for higher processing power, wireless headsets can come with a cable to connect to a PC.
-With a VR tool like SteamVR or Oculus Link, wireless headsets can act as a tethered device that allows learners to set up and launch their VR activity from their PC.
-This ultimately allows headsets to utilize the higher processing power of the PC for higher frame rates, better graphics, etc.
+Optionally, for greater processing power, wireless headsets can include a cable for connecting to a PC.
+With a VR tool like SteamVR or Oculus Link, wireless headsets can act as tethered devices, allowing learners to set up and launch their VR activity on their PC.
+This ultimately allows headsets to use the PC’s higher processing power for higher frame rates, better graphics, etc.

 Pros of wireless VR headsets include: